la2050/archive/_projects/2016/the-period-pack-project-monthly-feminine-hygiene-packs-for-2-000-homeless-women-for-10-months.md

   hygiene products to homeless women is obvious - in the long-term, such access to essential items is aimed at returning a sense of self and empowerment to homeless women, on a road to reducing homelessness in LA altogether.
-project_image_2: 8470067535741-team91.jpg
-empty_column_1: ''
 organization_name: Tampon Tribe
 organization_website: www.tampontribe.com
-organization_name_2: Tampon Tribe
-organization_activity: >-
-  Tampon Tribe enables access to organic, toxic- free and plastic-free feminine hygiene to all women.
-We believe that all women should be able to chose what they put in their bodies and the environment.
-ein: ''

 ---